 Consider this overview covering verses 21 to 45, including Daniel 12:7.
 Note the personal pronouns “he, him, his, himself” all the way from verse 21 to 45 all referring to the “vile person” of verse 21, how he behaves and what will happen to “him.”:

 But, there is more:

-Summary of verses 36-45: The previous section of chapter 11 ended with God’s faithful people undergoing the trials and tribulations of future dark age after the ‘abomination that maketh desolate” was set up.
+Summary of verses 36-45: The previous section of chapter 11 ended with God’s faithful people undergoing the trials and tribulations of a future dark age after the ‘abomination that maketh desolate” is set up.
 This section alludes to the self-centered mindset of the “vile person” and the degree of dominance he has and will exert, even to the point of polarizing the whole world “for gain,” a paradigm likely parallel to the economic boycott seen in Revelation 13:17.
 But it will not be without opposition from the southern “king” who goads him into retaliation much like we see depicted in Revelation 9.
-Then, Gabriel alludes retrospectively to an earlier time when he had to face the “tidings out of the east” that, because of his past history dealing with the Protestant Reformation, whips him into fury.
-Nevertheless he will “come to his end.”
+Then, Gabriel alludes retrospectively to an earlier time when the “vile person” had to face the “tidings out of the east” that, because of his past history dealing with the Protestant Reformation, whips him into fury.
+Nevertheless, he will “come to his end.”

-The Prophecies of Daniel and the Revelation by Uriah Smith, page 281/ see God Cares Vol.1, page 296/ SDA Bible Commentary Vol.4, 875
+The Prophecies of Daniel and the Revelation by Uriah Smith, page 281 / see God Cares by Mervyn Maxwell, Vol. 1, page 296 / Seventh-day Adventist Bible Commentary, Vol. 4, page 875

-see SDA Bible Commentary Vol4, page 876 (left column top)
+see Seventh-day Adventist Bible Commentary, Vol. 4, page 876 (left column top)

-Great Controversy page 588 (bracket & italics mine)
+The Great Controversy by E.G. White, page 588 (bracket & italics mine)